Mount Everest Marathon

 Day 1: Rendezvous at the group hotel in Kathmandu.
 Complimentary airport transfers are provided.
 KE Land Only package services begin with the evening meal.

-Day 6: Our trail now follows the Imja Khola (river) to reach Thyangboche (3860m) which is located on a ridge below the impressive north ridge of Kang Taiga.
+Day 6: Our trail now follows the Imja Khola (river) to reach Thyangboche and its monastery, which is located on a ridge below the impressive north ridge of Kang Taiga.
+Overnight at Deboche at 3700 metres.

 Day 8: A rest day at Dingboche, with plenty of opportunities for acclimatisation hikes or easy training runs into the upper Imja Valley.